CSCfi/shibboleth-idp-authn-stepup/README.md

 ####SMSReceiverStepUpAccount - fi.csc.idp.stepup.impl.TvilioSMSReceiverStepUpAccount

 This bean is an account implementation used by SMSReceiverStepUpManager.
+This implementation is meant for user authentication performed by user receiving and replying to sms.
 Follow how the bean is wired to get an idea how to create a new account type.

 ####SetRequestedAuthenticationContext - fi.csc.idp.stepup.impl.SetRequestedAuthenticationContext